Table of Contents

-It’s too late to measure employee satisfaction, but it’s a one-of-a-kind opportunity to ask what are the strongest and the weakest sides of the company.
-Such insights are a valuable tool in the hands of HR teams as they can use them to convince future employees to accept their offer.
+It’s too late to measure employee satisfaction, but it’s a one-of-a-kind opportunity to ask what the company’s most robust and weakest sides are.
+Such insights are a valuable tool for HR teams as they can use them to convince future employees to accept their offer.
 Importantly, we can count on honest feedback during the exit interview.

 What Are You Most Looking Forward to in Your New Job?

-It is another question that should be included in the exit interview survey.
+It is another question HR specialists should include in the exit interview survey.
 By asking about what an exiting employee expects most from a new workplace, we will find out what is missing in our organization’s offer for top-notch candidates.

 Did You Feel You Had the Tools and Resources to Be Successful in Your Role?

-A professional exit interview process is used to investigate the company’s shortcomings.
+A professional exit interview process helps to investigate the company’s shortcomings.
 Don’t be afraid to ask for constructive feedback on whether the organization provides current and future employees with the necessary tools and resources to perform their duties effectively.

 Were You Satisfied with the Way You Were Managed?

 Companies conduct exit interviews also to find out how managers perform their duties.
-Repeated negative feedback about a particular supervisor should illuminate a red alarm light in the heads of management.
+Repeated negative feedback about a particular supervisor should illuminate a red alarm light in management heads.

 It may work the other way as well.
 Exiting employee may praise their manager and decide to part ways with the company on other grounds (i.e., personal reasons, work-life balance, better job offer, or benefits package).